doodsalc/registration/Readme.md

 To start the application:

 1. **Clone the Repository**
-   Clone this repository locally, using an IDE like IntelliJ.
+   Clone this repository locally.
+You can use an IDE like IntelliJ.

 2. **Start Docker Desktop**
    Ensure Docker Desktop is running on your machine.
 For details, visit [docker.com](https://www.docker.com).